Advanced localization of massive black hole coalescences with LISA: Preliminaries

 Our waveforms are carried out to second post-Newtonian (2PN) order in the phase, but include only the Newtonian quadrupole amplitude term.
 They also include the effects of spin-induced precession.
 Spins precess due to post-Newtonian spin-orbit and spin-spin coupling effects.
 For example, to the order we are considering \cite{acst94,k95},

 where $m_1$ and $m_2$ are the black hole masses, $M = m_1 + m_2$ is the total mass, $\mu = m_1m_2/M$ is the reduced mass, $\mathbf{S}_1$ and $\mathbf{S}_2$ are the spin vectors, $\mathbf{\hat{L}}$ is the normal to the orbital plane, and $r$ is the orbital separation in harmonic coordinates.
 On short timescales, total angular momentum is conserved, so the orbital plane precesses to compensate for the spins.
 The effect of these precessions on the waveform is to create various amplitude and phase modulations.
-For example, consider the ``polarization amplitude.''
-It describes the measured amplitude of a GW and is constructed by adding the two polarizations, weighted by their antenna pattern functions $F^+$ and $F^\times$, in quadrature \cite{c98}:
+For example, consider the `polarization amplitude', originally introduced by Cutler \cite{c98}.
+It is constructed by adding the two polarizations, weighted by their antenna pattern functions $F^+$ and $F^\times$, in quadrature.
+Various parts of the resulting GW amplitude (varying by author, but always including the geometrical factors) are then defined to be the polarization amplitude.
+We use the convention of Vecchio \cite{v04}:

 where $\mathbf{\hat{n}}$ is the direction to the binary and $i \in \{\mathrm{I,II}\}$ denotes one of two detectors synthesized from the LISA laser links.
 Because $\mathbf{\hat{L}}$ precesses, an amplitude modulation is imposed on the measured waveform.
-Other modulations are hidden by the antenna pattern functions.
+Other modulations are hidden inside the antenna pattern functions.